MLeidel/CodeScriber/README.md

 CodeScriber is a desktop application.
 All the software runs on the local machine.
 However, the "Ace" library is loaded from cdnjs.cloudflare.com,
-and the AI feature does require an Internet connection.
+and the AI feature requires an Internet connection.

 CodeScriber is written completely in scripting languages:
 HTML, CSS, Javascript, Python3, making it almost completely available to modification.